Coqblin-Schrieffer Model for an Ultra-cold Gas of Ytterbium atoms with Metastable States

 \section{Derivation of the Exchange Interaction}

 In this appendix we derive an expression for the exchange interaction between two atoms of $^{173}$Yb.
-One of them (numbered 1) is the long-lived excited state $^{3}$P$_{0}$ state with nuclear spin $\mu$, and the other one (numbered 2) is the ground $^{1}$S$_{0}$ state with nuclear spin $\mu'$.
-Each atoms is considered as composed of an inert core (charge (+2) closed shell rigid ion) and two valence electrons, as illustrated in Fig. \ref{Fig-atoms}.
-The electron configuration of the excited state $^{3}$P$_{0}$ is $6s6p$, while that of the ground state is $6s^2$.
-The positions of the ions are $\mbfR$ and $\mbfR'$.
+One of them (numbered 1) is the long-lived $^{3}$P$_{0}$ excited state with nuclear spin $\mu$, and the other one (numbered 2) is the $^{1}$S$_{0}$ ground state with nuclear spin $\mu'$.
+Each atom is considered as composed of an inert core (charge (+2) closed shell rigid ion) and two valence electrons, as illustrated in Fig. \ref{Fig-atoms}.
+The electron configuration of the excited state $^{3}$P$_{0}$ is $6s6p$, while that of the ground state $^{1}$S$_{0}$ is $6s^2$.
+The positions of the ions are denoted as $\mbfR_{\e}$ and $\mbfR_{\g}$.